Blackstone's Imprimatur Opens A FelCor Arbitrage

 There is currently an arbitrage available as FelCor Lodging (FCH) is likely being acquired by RLJ Lodging (RLJ).
-Under the terms of the agreement each FCH share will convert into 0.362 shares of RLJ.
+Under the terms of the agreement, each FCH share will convert into 0.362 shares of RLJ.
 Given current RLJ price of $21.04, this suggests a value of $7.61 for FCH.
-At $7.26 where FCH is trading today (7/27/17) this is an arbitrage spread of just under 5% protected by a fee paid to Felcor of $95mm if RLJ terminates the agreement.
+At $7.26 where FCH is trading today (7/27/17), this is an arbitrage spread of just under 5% protected by a fee paid to FelCor of $95mm if RLJ terminates the agreement.
 This is not a riskless arbitrage but we are going to play it.

 After the merger announcement back in April, RLJ’s market price tanked as shown below.

 The merger is not immediately accretive and people were uncertain of the quality of properties in both company’s portfolios.
-At this dropped price, there was no arbitrage as RLJ traded down to roughly the conversion adjusted price of FCH.
+At this dropped price, there was no arbitrage as RLJ traded down to roughly the conversion-adjusted price of FCH.

 Risks to arbitrage